-- 1. When re-shingling, a Courtyard Villa, the color shall be the same as the color used at the time of original construction. original color shall be used.
-If the original color is not available, a color closely resembling the original color shall be used. - 2.
-The shingles can be upgraded to an architectural style shingle.
+1. When re-shingling a Courtyard Villa the original color shall be used.
+If the original color is not available, a color closely resembling the original color shall be used.

+2. The shingles can be upgraded to an architectural style shingle.